More case studies with ACB® beams

 Access to the gymnasium from the car parks is gained via a pedestrian bridge, a prolongation of the La Terre road.
 There is a large height difference of approximately three metres between the western access (the footbridge side) and the rue Galilée on the east of the site.

 A full-length passageway forms the southern facade of the building.
 With its very high ceiling, this passageway is punctuated by white tubular steel poles that accentuate the curved shape of the facade.
 The entrance hall and some spaces for offices are located in this area.
-On the lower level, a wide and well illuminated circulation area links the halls and separates the building from the facilities area that looks out on the southern facade.
-The facilities areas include in particular changing rooms and showers, store rooms, offices etc.
+On the lower level, a wide and well-illuminated circulation area links the halls and separates the building from the facilities area that looks out on the southern facade.
+The facilities areas include changing rooms and showers, store rooms, offices, etc.

 The load-bearing structure consists of white painted steel profiles, both tubular profiles and rolled I sections with a solid web or large circular openings.

-Cambered ACB® castellated beams with circular openings by ArcelorMittal cover a span of 24.50 m, at a structural height of 730 mm.
+Cambered ACB® cellular beams with circular openings by ArcelorMittal cover a span of 24.5 m at a structural height of 730 mm.
 These primary beams are very light as they weigh less than 100 kg/ml and were delivered to the site as a single element already cambered according to the 3% slopes of the roof.

 The flooring on each storey is implemented with Arval's Cofraplus composite flooring system, a combination of cast concrete on a steel profile.